MHenderson/yesorno/README.md

 # yesno
-R wrapper for yesno.wtf (Yes/No as a service).
+R wrapper for https://yesno.wtf (Yes/No as a service).